Liongrass/21UP/README.md

 ## Run 21UP:

-To run the machine first copy the example configuration file.
+To run the machine, first copy the example configuration file.

+`cp .env.example .env`

 Most importantly, a valid LNbits URL and invoice key need to be set.
+Variables pre-fixed with a `#` sign have defaults and do not need to be set.

-`cp .env.example .env`
+`nano .env`

+Run the machine:

 `python main.py`